Finite generators for countable group actions in the Borel and Baire category settings: Potential dichotomy theorems

-To construct such a $\phi$, we use the proof of Krieger's theorem presented in \cite{Downarowicz}, Theorem 4.2.3, and we refer to it as Downarowicz's proof.
+To construct such a $\phi$, we use the proof of Krieger's theorem presented in \cite[Theorem 4.2.3]{Downarowicz}, and we refer to it as Downarowicz's proof.
 For each $e \in \ErgX$, the proof constructs a Borel $\Z$-embedding $\phi_e : X' \to N_e^{\Z}$ on an $e$-measure $1$ set $X'$.
 We claim that this construction is uniform in $e$ in a Borel way and hence would yield $X'$ and $\phi$ as above.

 Our claim can be verified by inspection of Downarowicz's proof.
 The proof uses the existence of sets with certain properties and one has to check that such sets exist with the properties satisfied for all $e \in \ErgX$ at once.
-For example, the set $C$ used in the proof of Lemma 4.2.5 in \cite{Downarowicz} can be chosen so that for all $e \in \ErgX$, $C \cap X_e$ has the required properties for $e$ (using the Shannon-McMillan-Brieman theorem).
+For example, the set $C$ used in \cite[proof of Lemma 4.2.5]{Downarowicz} can be chosen so that for all $e \in \ErgX$, $C \cap X_e$ has the required properties for $e$ (using the Shannon--McMillan--Brieman theorem).
 Another example is the set $B$ used in the proof of the same lemma, which is provided by Rohlin's lemma.
-By inspection of the proof of Rohlin's lemma (see 2.1 in \cite{Glasner}), one can verify that we can get a Borel $B$ such that for all $e \in \ErgX$, $B \cap X_e$ has the required properties for $e$.
+By inspection of the proof of Rohlin's lemma (see \cite[2.1]{Glasner}), one can verify that we can get a Borel $B$ such that for all $e \in \ErgX$, $B \cap X_e$ has the required properties for $e$.
 The sets in these two examples are the only kind of sets whose existence is used in the whole proof; the rest of the proof constructs the required $\phi$ ``by hand''. \end{skofpf}

-\begin{theorem}[Dichotomy I] Suppose the answer to Question \ref{Weiss's question} is positive and let $X$ be an aperiodic Borel $\Z$-space.
+\begin{theorem}[Dichotomy I] Suppose the answer to \cref{Weiss's question} is positive and let $X$ be an aperiodic Borel $\Z$-space.
 Then exactly one of the following holds: \begin{enumerate}[(1)] \item there exists an invariant ergodic Borel probability measure with infinite entropy;